QUB-ASL/bzzz/SAFETY.md

 1. Do not enter the netting area.
 2. Do not leave the drone unattended.
 3. Be alert.
-5. Do not go near the pinning propellers.
+5. Do not go near the spinning propellers.
 6. If any propeller or part of the drone comes loose, disarm immediately and disconnect the battery.

 ### 6.3.
 At the end of a test flight